icza/srtgears/README.md

 	err = srtgears.WriteSsaFile("eng+hun.ssa", sp1);
 	// check err

 You can see more usage examples in the [package doc](http://godoc.org/github.com/gophergala2016/srtgears).

+Also worth noting that the subtitle transformations of the command line tool and the web interface are driven by the same `Executor`, it is "outsourced" to the `github.com/gophergala2016/srtgears/exec` package.

 ## Limits